Robots, chutes, conveyors: Amazon's giant Papillion center is an engineering marvel

 With robots, chutes and conveyors running every which way, the new Amazon fulfillment center in Papillion is an engineer’s dream.

-Reporters got a peek inside the facility Thursday, where employees work alongside robots to pick, pack, and ship customer orders such as books, toys and housewares.
+On Thursday, reporters got a peek inside the facility, where employees work alongside robots to pick, pack and ship customer orders such as books, toys and housewares.

 The 700,000-square-foot center — Amazon’s first in Nebraska and a marvel of automation with 14.5 miles of conveyors and 4,500 robots — is “literally on the cutting edge of the technology,” general manager Aaron Schmidt said.